5 mins read

 Ayurveda, the ancient Indian medical system, provides a unique perspective on GERD.

-Pitta is the primary bioenergy responsible for digestion, and when it becomes excessively sour, it results in Amlapitta.
+Pitta is one of the three primary bioenergies responsible for digestion. when it becomes excessively sour, it results in this condition.

-According to Ayurveda, weak Agni, or digestive fire, is the underlying cause of Amlapitta.
+According to Ayurveda, digestive fire is the underlying cause of Amlapitta.

-Several reasons can weaken Agni and cause Amlapitta, including:
+Several reasons can weaken your digestive fire, including:

-• Contaminated food, such as fried or processed items
+• Contaminated food, mainly fried or processed items

 GERD Triggers: Know What Is Burning You